baum1810/afkearn/README.md

 ### This is still in development so it may have some bugs if it gets stuck just restart it

 ### I dont take any responsibility for damage done with the program it's for educational purposes only

+Thanks to [Vision](https://www.youtube.com/channel/UCfxt_5pa3uWfO2RQYbfBlNw) for beta testing and adding to the README